-Fauci warns of 'suffering and death' if US reopens too soon
+Fauci Warns of 'Suffering and Death' If US Reopens Too Soon

 Fauci, in a statement to The New York Times, warned that officials should adhere to federal guidelines for a phased reopening, including a “downward trajectory” of positive tests or documented cases of coronavirus over two weeks, robust contact tracing and “sentinel surveillance” testing of asymptomatic people in vulnerable populations, such as nursing homes.

+A recent Associated Press review determined that 17 states did not meet a key White House benchmark for loosening restrictions — a 14-day downward trajectory in new cases or positive test rates.
+Yet many of those have begun to reopen or are about to do so, including Alabama, Kentucky, Maine, Mississippi, Missouri, Nebraska, Ohio, Oklahoma, Tennessee and Utah.

+Of the 33 states that have had a 14-day downward trajectory of either cases or positive test rates, 25 are partially opened or moving to reopen within days, the AP analysis found.
+Other states that have not seen a 14-day decline, remain closed despite meeting some benchmarks.

-Other senior health officials scheduled to testify before the Health, Education, Labor and Pensions committee will also appear via video link after going into self-quarantine, following their exposure to a White House staffer who tested positive.
-The chairman of the committee, Republican Sen. Lamar Alexander of Tennessee, also put himself in quarantine after an aide tested positive.
-He'll participate by video, too.
+Fauci put himself in quarantine after a White House staffer tested positive for the virus.
+Alexander also put himself in quarantine after an aide tested positive.

-Besides Fauci, of the National Institutes of Health, the other experts include FDA Commissioner Dr. Stephen Hahn and Dr. Robert Redfield, head of the Centers for Disease Control and Prevention, along with Adm.
+Besides Fauci, of the National Institutes of Health, the other experts include FDA Commissioner Dr. Stephen Hahn and Dr. Robert Redfield, head of the Centers for Disease Control and Prevention — both in self-quarantine—and Adm.
 Brett Giroir, the coronavirus “testing czar” at the Department of Health and Human Services.

-Even before the gavel drops, the hearing offers two takeaways for the rest of the country, said John Auerbach, president of the nonprofit public health group Trust for America's Health.

-“One thing it tells you is that the virus can have an impact in any workplace setting or any community setting," said Auerbach.
-“All businesses will find it very challenging to ensure safety when there are cases."

-Another lesson is that the public officials involved are taking the virus seriously by not appearing in person.
-“They are following the guidelines that they are recommending to others," said Auerbach.
-“There is not a double standard.”

-The main questions for the administration experts revolve around the “Three T's," or testing, tracing and treatment.
-Without widespread testing, state and local officials will be basing decisions to reopen businesses and schools on incomplete data with blind spots lurking.
-Without the ability to do the painstaking work of tracing the contacts of people infected, unwitting transmission will continue.
-Without effective treatments, hospitals in a given community could be overwhelmed in a COVID-19 rebound.
-Ultimately, the goal is a vaccine that would offer widespread protection.

 The health committee hearing offers a very different setting from the White House coronavirus task force briefings the administration witnesses have all participated in.
-Senators on the panel are knowledgeable and some have working relationships that go back years with the agencies that the panelists are representing.
-Most significantly, President Donald Trump will not be controlling the agenda.
+Most significantly, Trump will not be controlling the agenda.

 Eyeing the November elections, Trump has been eager to restart the economy, urging on protesters who oppose their state governors’ stay-at-home orders and expressing his own confidence that the coronavrius will fade away as summer advances and Americans return to work and other pursuits.